LinkedEarth/ec_workshops_py/chapters/module5.md

 title: 'Module 5: Introduction to Matplotlib'
 description:
   'This module will teach you how to use Matplotlib, a comprehensive library for creating static, animated, and interactive visualizations in Python.
-The module is structured around the visualization of two contemporaneous monthly timeseries: the NINO3 SST dataset and All India Rainfall.'
+The module is structured around the visualization of two contemporaneous monthly timeseries: the NINO3 SST dataset and All India Rainfall, to explore potential connections.'
 prev: /module4
 next: /module6
 type: chapter